HafizhBaihaqi/dbt_personal_project/README.md

 - Join the [chat](https://community.getdbt.com/) on Slack for live discussions and support
 - Find [dbt events](https://events.getdbt.com) near you
 - Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices

+### References:
+- How to install DBT and set up a Project (https://www.youtube.com/watch?v=1fY1A8SRflI)
+- Quickstart for dbt Cloud and BigQuery (https://docs.getdbt.com/guides/bigquery?step=1)